karamyf/Spring-Cloud-Kafka-Broker/README.md

 ### 📫 Topic - Consumer/Producer

-A Kafka Topic is a stream of records ("/orders", "/user-signups").
+A Kafka Topic is a stream of records.
 You can think of a Topic as a feed name.
 A topic has a Log which is the topic’s storage on disk.

 ![image](https://github.com/karamyf/Spring-Cloud-Kafka-Broker/assets/91606912/05e0aead-a63f-46cb-a650-6bdbb581ca5d)